UXPIN VS FIGMA

 Native HTML inputs, tables, etc.

-Auto-generate style guide for every project.
+Auto-generated style guide for every project.

-Build team libraries with interactive components.
+Team libraries with interactive components.

 Engineers have access to up-to-date designs and can inspect all information about layers, export assets and copy code.